Skip to main content

 Environmental Policy and Culture focuses on the human interaction with the environment.
 This includes the creation and enforcement of environmental regulations and agreements, energy policy, and how different cultures adapt to and view their natural environments.

-EPC Students take courses offered in the program (listed as ENVR_POL) and other programs or departments, from the list of approved courses (courses are grouped into three areas: Culture, Policy, and Natural Sciences).
+EPC Students take courses offered in the program (listed as ENVR_POL) and other programs or departments, from the list of approved courses.
 Students should start with two courses from the list of approved overview/survey courses, and continue with courses and seminars, from the list of approved advanced/elective courses.
 EPC minors also take one natural science course.

 For more information see Courses.